£

 How common is mucositis?

-The chance of getting oral or GI mucositis varies depending on the type of treatment you have and how intensive (concentrated) it is.
+Your risk of getting oral or GI mucositis varies depending on the type of treatment you have and the dose you are given.
 Your genes and your general health also affect your likelihood of getting mucositis.
 Generally, mucositis affects:

-• four out of five people (80%) who have high-dose chemotherapy before a stem cell transplant, with or without total body irradiation (TBI).
+• 4 out of 5 people (80%) who have high-dose chemotherapy before a stem cell transplant, with or without total body irradiation (TBI).

-Mucositis may be less severe if it’s picked up early, so do tell your healthcare team if you have symptoms.
-There are also treatments and self-care strategies which can reduce the risk of getting mucositis and help with the symptoms.
+There are treatments and self-care strategies which can reduce the risk of getting mucositis and help with the symptoms.

 A woman takes a call on a headset as she works from home, looking at the computer in front of her.
 She's seated at a leather office chair with a filing cabinet and window behind her.